houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 4. A language denoting mechanism is regular if and only if the class of languages it denotes *is* the class of regular languages.
 5. Due to their equivalence to DFAs, theoretical regular expressions denote the class of regular languages.
 6. So, theoretical regular expressions are a regular language denoting mechanism.
 7. Due to backreferences, JavaScript regular expressions denote a proper superclass of regular languages.
 8. So, JavaScript regular expressions are not a regular language denoting mechanism.

 9. To say that "JavaScript regular expressions are not regular" is to say that "JavaScript regular expressions are not a regular language denoting mechanism".
-Therefore, JavaScript regular expressions are not regular.

-10. The tension from MDN's note that "JavaScript regular expressions are not regular." becomes aparent - JavaScript regular expressions are not a regular language denoting mechanism but their theoretical counterparts are.
+Therefore, the tension becomes aparent and cashed-out.
+In essence, JavaScript regular expressions are not a regular language denoting mechanism but their theoretical counterparts are.

 ## 1. Groundwork